Frequently Asked Questions

 •aggregate from concrete

 Note 1.
-In such an approach, the grade of the waste – not to be confused with the grade of the secondary (recycled) material – is not relevant for the eco-costs of the waste (the eco-costs of waste to be recycled is 0, regardless of its quality, see the LCA guide, Appendix V).
+In such an approach, the grade (quality) of the waste – not to be confused with the grade of the secondary (recycled) material – is not relevant for the eco-costs of the waste, since the eco-costs of waste to be recycled is 0, regardless of its quality, see the FAQ 2.6 (there is no “carry over” from the first life to the second).

 Material residence time